Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

 Cleaner_text = skl.preprocessing.FunctionTransformer(clean_text)  # This is the Text Cleaner transformer
 ```

 In the meta-data based model I use a feature additioner transformer.
-This transformer adds feature to the entry data frame as I explained in a previous section.
+This transformer adds features to the entry data frame as I explained in a previous section.
 This transformer is more involved than the previous one, so I need to create a subclass of the "base.TransformerMixin" class from scikit-learn.
 ```python
 # Transformer that will add features: "feature extraction"